 I always assumed this was a personal problem that I had to deal with.
-It wasn't until I read a recent Man Repeller Instagram post about an editor's battle with pink cheeks and saw the hundreds of comments that I realized this is a common problem.
-Being the product junkie that I am (don't judge), I've tested just about every formula on the market that's promoted as redness-reducing, anti-inflammatory, neutralizing, calming, etc., so I figured I should share the knowledge I've acquired.
+It wasn't until I read a Repeller Instagram post about an editor's battle with pink cheeks and saw the hundreds of comments that I realized this is a common problem.
+Being the product hoarder that I am (don't judge), I've tested just about every formula on the market that's promoted as redness-reducing, anti-inflammatory, neutralizing, calming, etc., so I figured I should share the knowledge I've acquired.

 Here's an example of what my skin typically looks like sans makeup.
 This was taken post-facial (hence the extraction blemishes), but it's a good baseline for the level of redness I'm referencing when talking about my skin issues.